apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kim Kardashian Reveals Secret Tattoo—and the Meaning Behind It**
+**U.S. forces under fire in Middle East as America slides towards brink**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiY2h0dHBzOi8vd3d3LmVvbmxpbmUuY29tL25ld3MvMTM4OTQzMS9raW0ta2FyZGFzaGlhbi1yZXZlYWxzLXNlY3JldC10YXR0b28tYW5kLXRoZS1tZWFuaW5nLWJlaGluZC1pdNIBAA?oc=5).
+You can read more about it [here](https://news.yahoo.com/u-forces-under-fire-middle-090314128.html).

 ## Requirements
 - Python 3.8